Indoor cycling classes are as challenging as they are exhilarating. Benefits of a class include weight loss, improved strength, and endurance.

 Forget all the advice to stand up straight, as this can injure your knees and back.
 Bend at your hips to bring your upper body in front of your hips.
 At the same time, draw your shoulders away from you ears to prevent yourself from tensing up and hunching over.

-If you’re serious about spinning, getting a seat cover or a pair of quality padded cycling shorts can add some comfort so you can focus on making the most of your workout.
+If you’re serious about cycling, getting a seat cover or a pair of quality padded cycling shorts can add some comfort so you can focus on making the most of your workout.

-Make sure to drink plenty of water leading up to each spin session.
+Make sure to drink plenty of water leading up to each cycling session.
 Drinking water in the days before and after helps you stay hydrated.

-If you have a desk job and already spend a lot of time sitting, make sure to balance spin classes with other activities, like stretching, strength and resistance training, and exercises where you move your body through your full range of motion.
+If you have a desk job and already spend a lot of time sitting, make sure to balance indoor cycling classes with other activities, like stretching, strength and resistance training, and exercises where you move your body through your full range of motion.

 Taking a moderate approach is the best way to stay safe and avoid injury.
 Build up slowly so that you don’t risk burning out by pushing yourself too hard, too soon.